prishanmu/She-Ra/README.md

 # She-Ra and the Princesses of Power
-Text Analysis of Scripts from the recent Reboot of She-Ra and the Princesses of Power
+Text analysis of scripts from the recent reboot of She-Ra and the Princesses of Power

 **Background Information**